wrightben/codeeval/code/permutations/README.md

 #### Purpose

 This code does calculate nPr, but that isn't the primary purpose.
 Knowing the value of nPr does not tell you what the permutations are.
-This code is about producing the actual permutations of numerical strings in order to use them for something practical.
+This code is about producing the actual permutations of sequential numerical strings in order to use them for something practical.

 #### Subtraction